Bradfh/2-Module/README.md

 Notes to cover in README and Lessons Learned:

 Started this repo locally and learned to use git init  (as well as utilized GitHub Desktop which is awesome)

+After committing this first README line I saw that I could go back and edit the README directly on GitHub.
+Also awesome.